-Daarel Burnette II is a senior editor at The Chronicle of Higher Education where he oversees a team of five reporters who cover race, leadership, and college finance.
+Daarel Burnette II is a senior editor at The Chronicle of Higher Education.
 Before joining The Chronicle in 2022, he served as an assistant managing editor and reporter for Education Week and the bureau chief of Chalkbeat Tennessee, a start-up news organization based in Memphis.

 He has worked as an education reporter at The Atlanta Journal-Constitution, the Minneapolis Star Tribune, and the Louisville Courier Journal.

 He also worked as a general-assignment reporter at the Chicago Tribune.
 He received his undergraduate degree in print journalism from Hampton University and a master's degree in politics and journalism from Columbia University.

-Darius Dixon
+Darius Ajani Dixon